scitran/client/Installation.md

     chdir(<scitran directory>); addpath(genpath(pwd));
     chdir(<JSONio directory>); addpath(genpath(pwd));

-### Flywheel Add-Ons
+### Flywheel SDK

-You will also need to have the Flywheel Add-On installed.
-This is done once using
+The SDK is installed as a toolbox in in the Matlab Add-Ons.
+This is done once using the scitran function

     stFlywheelSDK('install');

+That command downloads the toolbox and installs it in the Add-Ons directory.
 You can verify or uninstall using

     status = stFlywheelSDK('verify')
     status = stFlywheelSDK('uninstall')